 This results in a very unsuspicious antenna.
 Just ONE piece of vertical gray PVC pipe.
 Still sensitive, and if rotate able, capable of suppressing nearby noise sources.
 80m band RDF receivers prove it.

 A coil for other frequency bands.

-You also can adapt the capacitance values of C12 and C12a, and the tuning voltage range.
+You also have to adapt the capacitance values of C12 and C12a.